4.99 from 74 votes

 • It has a fresh, perfectly tart flavor that truly outshines the store-bought stuff.

-• It pairs well with so many desserts, from cakes and cupcakes to pavlova.
+• It pairs well with so many desserts, from white cake and vanilla cupcakes to pavlova.

 What You Need